rond-authz/rond-authz.github.io/_docs/cheat-sheet.md

 ## Array iteration

-Supposing that user properties have the `myList` which holds a list of strings you can iterate the list and find whether an element is found with comparisons.
+Supposing that user properties have the `myList` which holds a list of strings, you can iterate the list and find whether an element is found with comparisons.

 ```
 my_iteration_policy {